Frequently Asked Questions

 What immunizations do you give here?

-We keep tetanus (both Td and Tdap), meningococcal, Hepatitis A, and Hepatitis B stocked in the clinic.
-We can order typhoid and polio boosters on an individual basis if you need them.
+We keep tetanus (Tdap), meningococcal, and Hepatitis B stocked in the clinic.
 For other immunizations, we recommend the Metro Health Department, Shots, Etc., or CVS Minute Clinic.

 I am going on a mission trip and I need some shots.
 Do you know where I can get them?

-We can give most immunizations you should need in our clinic.
+We can give some immunizations you should need in our clinic.
 Students can schedule travel consults to discuss the necessary immunizations, medicines, and safety precautions they will need specific to the country to which they will be traveling.
+WE REQUIRE APPOITMENTS FOR ALL TRAVEL CONSULTS.
 This must be done a minimum of 4 weeks before departure, but is recommended 8 weeks in advance.
 If there is a shot we do not give (like yellow fever), we can give you clinic names where you can receive it.

 I missed a test (or classes) yesterday (or a few days ago).
 Can you write me a note?
 My teacher requires one if I miss class.